zhoushengisnoob/OpenDeepClustering/README.md

 Deep Clustering, which aims at joint optimization of deep representation learning and clustering, arises and has attracted increasing attention recently in the community.

 ## :dart:News
 [24/05/06] We have already implemented **10+ algorithms** which can be classified into four categories (Generative, Iterative, MultiStage, Simultaneous) locally.
-These algorithms will be uploaded soon after rigorous testing. **If you find this repository useful for you studies, please star it**.
+These algorithms will be uploaded soon after rigorous testing. **If you find this repository useful for you studies, please star it** :star:.

 ## Supported Models
 | Model                                                 | Taxonomy     | Clustering Module  | Type  |